dmmgriffiths/sourdough/README.md

 3. Coat a 2lb loaf pan with butter.
 4. Stretch and fold, then transfer the dough to the pan.
 5. When risen to just below the rim (overnight), preheat the oven to 430°F.
 6. Put in the oven, and reduce the temperature to 380°F. Cook for 50 minutes.
-Store in a plasic bag to keep it soft texture.
+Store in a plasic bag to keep its soft texture.

 ## Pizza